circleci/circleci-docs/jekyll/_cci1/docker.md

 description: Continuous Integration and Delivery with Docker
 ---

+**CircleCI 2.0 is now in Beta with native Docker support.
+Please see the [Beta access page](https://circleci.com/beta-access/) and the [2.0 Documentation](https://circleci.com/docs/2.0/).**

-CircleCI currently offers beta support for running Docker within build containers.
-Docker is an extremely flexible tool that supports many different use cases.
-This article attempts to address several of the most popular uses for Docker on CircleCI, but it is not an exhaustive list.
+CircleCI 1.0 offers support for running Docker within build containers.
+Support for Docker on CircleCI 1.0 is limited to Docker up to version 1.9 and has several limitations. **If you're starting a new project that uses Docker we strongly recommend using CircleCI 2.0.
+This documentation is for customers using Docker for existing projects on CircleCI 1.0.**

+---

+## Using Docker on CircleCI 1.0

 Note that this article assumes some knowledge of Docker.
 If you are just getting started with Docker, then take a look at the [Docker docs](http://docs.docker.com/userguide/) first.

-## Basic Usage

 CircleCI pre-installs Docker Engine in the Linux build images.
 To enable it, simply add Docker as a required service in your `circle.yml` file like this: